Annotation Interface Input

 • require

 Setting indicating whether the input should be supplied when the view is constructed.
 This influences validation when enabled and how the Builder class is created.
 If set to Feature.ENABLE then the user MUST supply the input and the builder will require the user to specify the value.
 If set to Feature.DISABLE then the user can optionally supply the input.
-If set to Feature.AUTODETECT then the annotation processor will treat it as Feature.DISABLE if there is a corresponding InputDefault for the input or the source() parameter is set to Input.Source.CONTEXT, otherwise it will be treated as Feature.ENABLE.
-The value of this setting must not be Feature.ENABLE when source() is set to Input.Source.CONTEXT.
+If set to Feature.AUTODETECT then the annotation processor will treat it as Feature.DISABLE if there is a corresponding InputDefault for the input or fromTreeContext() is true, otherwise it will be treated as Feature.ENABLE.
+The value of this setting must not be Feature.ENABLE when fromTreeContext() is true.

 Returns: